-This 19x30 cabin accommodates up to six people and has two rooms.
+This 19x30 cabin accommodates up to four people comfortably and has two rooms.
 The kitchen is equipped with a table and chairs and is fully stocked with pots, pans, dishes, and utensils.
-There are two barrel chairs and a coffee table in the living area.
-Sleeping accommodations include a queen bed, a twin bed, and a single rollaway bed on which guests can put a camp mattress, and sleeping bags can be placed on the floor to accommodate a total of six people in the cabin.
-There is a portable restroom located outside.
-There is no running water at the cabin.
+There are two-barrel chairs and a coffee table in the living area.
+Sleeping accommodations include a queen bed, a twin bed, and a futon bed on which guests can pullout and sleeping bags can be placed on the floor to accommodate a total of six people in the cabin.
+There is a flushing toilet and water for dishes inside the cabin.
 A fire pit and picnic table are located outside.
 The cabin does not have electricity, heat, a stove or refrigerator.
 Guests should bring their own potable water for drinking, cooking and washing; all linens including sheets, blankets, sleeping bags and/or blankets, and pillows; kitchen linens; and a camp cook stove with fuel.
 The use of portable stoves using gas, jellied petroleum or pressurized liquid fuel are allowed outside with a valid California Campfire Permit.

 Please call the Weaverville Ranger Station at (530) 623-2121to confirm lock combination 4 days prior to arrival.